Thank you for visiting my braiding/Cornrow gallery where you’ll learn about the numerous types of African-American hairstyles!

-Personally, this is my favorite of all hair topics.
+Personally, this is my favorite of all hair topics for African American.

 I’ve been cornrowing hair for about three years now, maybe a little less, so believe me when I say this:

-It is NOT hard to learn how to cornrow hair!
+It is NOT hard to learn how to cornrow or braid hair!

-Click picture for more on this style and enjoy the braiding gallery!
+Click picture to see how i did this Cornrow style and enjoy the pictures!

 Don’t forget to share this braiding gallery with your friends by “liking” it right here!